slidevjs/slidev/docs/guide/exporting.md

 Possible values:

-- `'networkidle'` - (_default_) consider operation to be finished when there are no network connections for at least `500` ms. This is safest, but may cause timeouts.
+- `'networkidle'` - (_default_) consider operation to be finished when there are no network connections for at least `500` ms. This is the safest, but may cause timeouts.
 - `'domcontentloaded'` - consider operation to be finished when the `DOMContentLoaded` event is fired.
 - `'load'` - consider operation to be finished when the `load` event is fired.
 - `'none'` - do not wait for any event.